ma-sauter/ma-sauter/README.md

   <img src="https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExNnQyaGFwNzllODhqczF2OWhxN3l5M3c2enE0bGg5aXh4dnA1MHowMCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/OTzoDNc7O7wJi/giphy.webp" />
 </p>

-I'm a physics student currently living and studying in Stuttgart.
-I have research experience in the field of machine learning which you can find in my [BachelorThesis](https://github.com/ma-sauter/BachelorsThesis/blob/fd76ca689ef2c40fe56ad547bd89e4352719c5ca/main.pdf) repository.
+I'm a physics student currently living and studying in Stuttgart with research experience in the field of machine learning.
+You can read more about my previous research in my [BachelorThesis](https://github.com/ma-sauter/BachelorsThesis/blob/fd76ca689ef2c40fe56ad547bd89e4352719c5ca/main.pdf).

 In the future I aspire to pursue a career in theoretical physics and want to contribute to our understanding of the fundamental workings behind the universe.